Go-Ideal-Software-LLC/.github/profile/README.md

 You can learn more about Go Ideal Software with these resources:

 - [Go Ideal Software Blog](https://goidealsoftware.com/blog): Case studies, random learnings & more
-- [Success Stories](https://www.prisma.io/showcase): Learn how people successfully use Prisma in production

 </details>